Guyanese Americans: Demographics

 The United States has the highest number of Guyanese people outside of Guyana.
-The Guyanese-American community mostly consists of people of African and East Indian origins.
+The Guyanese-American community mostly consists of people of Indian and African origins although there are a few Indigenous Guyanese living in the United States.

 As of 1990, 80 percent of Guyanese Americans lived in the northeastern United States, especially around New York City, which is home to over 140,000 people of Guyanese descent.
-In Queens, 82,000 Guyanese represent the second largest foreign-born population in the borough.